gsbark/Soft_robots_EA/README.md

 ## Robot Generation
 The basic geometry consists of a cuboid structure described as $(n \times cubes_x, m \times cubes_y, l \times cubes_z$.
 Additionally, there is an option to load a geometry from a .msh file.
-Two files are provided: one for a human body and another for a bb8-type robot from Star Wars :smile:.
+Two .msh files are provided.

 ## Evolved robots